Maybe you’ve heard it before: “It’s amazing! There are NO snakes in Hawaii!”

 Sadly, that’s one rumor that just isn’t true – but it’s not for lack of trying.

 It’s illegal to own a pet snake in Hawaii, but that doesn’t mean it never happens.
-Because snakes are not native to Hawaii, they present an alarming risk to the fragile Hawaiian ecosystem if they were ever introduced.
-Snakes have no natural predators in Hawaii, which means they could wreak havoc on other wildlife populations if they were ever allowed into the ecosystem.
+Because snakes are not native to Hawaii, they present an alarming risk to the fragile Hawaiian environment if introduced.
+Snakes have no natural predators in Hawaii.
+They could wreak havoc on other wildlife populations if they were ever allowed into the ecosystem.
 People caught with pet snakes in Hawaii face up to 3 years in jail and $200,000 in fines.

 Unfortunately, people do smuggle snakes into Hawaii as pets, then get bored of them and release them into the wild.
-In January of this year, workers found a 2-foot snake near Honolulu Airport.
-There were also a couple of snakes captured in July 2011, a 9-foot boa constrictor and 7-foot albino Burmese python.
+In January of 2016, workers found a 2-foot snake near Honolulu Airport.
+There were also a couple of snakes captured in July 2011.
+Namely, a 9-foot boa constrictor and 7-foot albino Burmese python.